pedrotp/blog/_posts/2016-01-26-learning-to-code-what-and-how.markdown

 categories: learning to code
 ---

-## Learning to Code: Deciding on What and How to Learn

 A few months ago, I made the decision to take a few months off to finally learn to code.
 After a lot of research into different programs, and completing a ton of prep work in two different languages (ruby and javascript), I finally kicked off with Hackreactor's intensive 13-week program on January 11th.
 Here's a bit of background on how I got here:

 #### Choosing a Language